 * You can set a clock based on what Glen’s Friday Viewers Comment videos will cover: Basic question that he’s already answered a few times before but will answer again, colour commentary on a viewer comment about their lazy bass player, agreeable response to a comment on “people are too sensitive these days”, snarky reply to someone who disagreed with something he said.

-** Slate plugins eat up CPU and RAM very quickly.
+** Slate plugins, I found out quickly, eat up CPU and RAM on a grand scale.
 Sure, my Mac Mini is not exactly high end, but the severe latency playing back the fully mixed tracks was mind boggling.
 Between the iLok and the crap system performance I cancelled my Slate subscription.

 *** This thread on the Reaper forums is amazing.
 Start at the beginning, it’s long and there are breaks in the narrative, but stick with it.
 You can also download them as PDF’s from the Reaper Stash site.